kiersten-stokes/presto-iceberg-lab/docs/lab-2/README.md

 As we have already seen, MinIO will act as our underlying data storage for this workshop.
 MinIO is a high-performance, open-source object storage system.
 Because it implements the AWS s3 API (i.e., it is "s3-compatible"), we are able to use it to integrate with Presto.
 These types of object stores use buckets to organize files, giving us a specific location to provide to Presto when we read and write tables.

 We'll create our bucket using the MinIO UI.
 Access the Minio UI in a browser at the relevant IP address: `http://<your_ip>:8443`.
+If you're running everything on your local machine, the address will be `http://localhost:8443`.

 !!! note
     If you are using a remote Linux host, use the command `curl https://ipinfo.io/ip` to get your public IP address.